alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 - get passports for all animals in the circus or exhibition (apart from bees, salmon or trout) - these are issued by your official veterinarian when you register your circus to travel
 - get an ITAHC before you travel
 - keep animals registered as part of the circus away from unregistered animals
-- put animals susceptible to rabies into quarantine when they enter the UK – see [rules for domestic animals](/guidance/pet-travel-quarantine) (for other species contact APHA)
+- put animals susceptible to rabies into quarantine when they enter the UK – see [rules for domestic animals](/guidance/pet-travel-quarantine) (for other species [contact APHA](www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening), or [DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland))

 You must take the following documents with you when you travel: